Case Western Reserve Spartans: Conferences

 In 1902, Case Tech and Western Reserve University were both founding members of the Ohio Athletic Conference (OAC).
 Western Reserve left the OAC in 1931 to compete as an independent, while Case Tech stayed in until 1948.
-Breaking away from independence looking to compete with larger schools, Western Reserve became a charter member of the Mid-American Conference (MAC) in 1946.
+Breaking away from independence and looking to compete with larger schools, Western Reserve became a charter member of the Mid-American Conference (MAC) in 1946.
 After less than a decade, Western Reserve withdrew from the MAC in 1954, citing the need for the school to focus more energy on academics and less money and resources on athletics spearheaded by President John S. Millis.

 Returning to their roots of competing in the same conference, Case Tech and Western Reserve became founding members of the Presidents' Athletic Conference (PAC) in 1955.
 When the athletic departments of the two universities merged in 1971 they dominated the PAC for several years.
 The university remained a member of the PAC until 1983.
 In the fall of 1984 the university joined the North Coast Athletic Conference (NCAC), a pioneer in gender equality in sports, as a charter member.
-In conjunction with other top research universities in the country, Case Western Reserve became a charter member of University Athletic Association (UAA) in 1986, while maintaining joint conference membership affiliation with the NCAC until the 1998-1999 school year.
-In 2014 the football team, while maintaining membership in the UAA, began competing as an associate member of the PAC.
+In conjunction with other top research universities in the country, Case Western Reserve became a charter member of University Athletic Association (UAA) in 1986, while maintaining joint conference membership affiliation with the NCAC until the 1998–1999 school year.
+In 2014, the football team, while maintaining membership in the UAA, began competing as an associate member of the PAC.

 Founding charter members of five conferences: